cmoserj/culturologies.github.io/_pages/non-academic.md

 * Quillette
     * 6/18: [The Dangers of Dugin’s Particularism](https://web.archive.org/web/20210917105801/https://quillette.com/2018/06/20/the-dangers-of-dugins-particularism/)
-    * 12/22: [Saving Twitter Roundtable: There needs to be a shift in our internet architecture](https://quillette.com/2022/12/14/can-elon-musk-improve-twitter-a-roundtable/) with Bo Winegard and Jim Rutt
+    * 12/22: [Saving Twitter Roundtable](https://quillette.com/2022/12/14/can-elon-musk-improve-twitter-a-roundtable/) with Bo Winegard and Jim Rutt

 * Reason.org
     * 6/20: [Driver’s License Suspensions and Fees Unfairly Impact the Poor And Are in Need of Reform](https://reason.org/commentary/drivers-license-suspensions-and-fees-unfairly-impact-the-poor-and-are-in-need-of-reform/)

+* Hungarian Conservative
+    * 12/22: [The Ties That Bind Us](https://culturologies.co/files/HungarianConservative.pdf) Print Edition Special Issue on Conservatism and Innovation

 * Podcasts
     * 1/19: [Two for Tea](https://soundcloud.com/twoforteapodcast/14-william-buckner-and-cody-moser) with William Buckner: Sex, Violence, and Our Evolutionary Heritage